emilyjennings/emily-blog/README.md

 This project was made for the purpose of housing my own blog.
 Since I learned Ruby, the most obvious use case for me is a blog.
 I wanted visitors to be able to visit my website and be linked to my blog, and I knew I could build such a thing, so I did.

+## Design planning 4/23/19:

+The user sees a large blog title and a smaller subtitle above it. below will be links - about tags dates homepage

+dropdown nav menu only viewable by admin - login, logout, new post

+a small line separates that header from posts which are placed into boxes by date with a preview.
+User can click on the box to read, and can post a comment.

 ## How to Start this project (even though it's hosted on herokuapp)

 run $ bundle install